DecisionsDev/odm-transformation-advisor/README.md

 The source code in this repo supports running against repositories from ODM 8.6 and above.
 If you are running older versions such as `8.5.x` or `8.0.x`, pre-packaged executable versions are available in the [`OLDER_ODM_VERSIONS`](OLDER_ODM_VERSIONS) folder.

 The list of compatibility checkpoints that are executed is the same.
-However, less best practices validations are availble.
+However, less best practices validations are available.

+# Jenkins integration

+You can integrate the OTA as part of your continuous integration practice, to perform continuous code quality inspection on your rule projects.
+Direction for integration with Jenkins are provided here.

 # More information and feedback

 The advisor implements most of its validations using ODM business rules that are applied to the rule artifacts from your repository.
 For example, the check for rules that are defined directly under the root folder of the project is implemented with the following simple rule:
 ```